Skip to content

 Can one of the OSA caseworkers come with me to my meeting/hearing?

-If you would feel more comfortable, an OSA caseworker can come with you.
+If you would feel more comfortable, an OSA caseworker can come with you upon request.
 They will not be able to speak on your behalf but they can take you aside during the meeting if you are confused or have questions throughout the process.
-If you do want one of us to come with you, please come to the office and we will discuss your case.

 Do I need a lawyer?